tinybit/ffmpeg_code_examples/README.md

 FFmpeg coding tutorial - learn how to code custom transmuxing, transcoding, metadata extraction, frame-by-frame reading and more

 ## Intro
 Welcome, weary traveller!
 Let me guess why you're here ;) Maybe because you've been trying to figure out how to use libav libraries (libavformat/libavcodec/etc) and failed miserably?
 Well, it's no suprise, given the fact that ffmpeg is a product made by engineers for engineers.
 Existing documentation is either lacking or outdated, examples you find online don't work for whatever reason.
-This repo will hopefully help :3 I've spent weeks of research on ffmpeg internals while trying to figure out how to do remuxing with libav and decided to share my findings.
+This repo will hopefully help :3 I've spent a bit of time to research on ffmpeg internals while trying to figure out how to do remuxing and transcoding with libav.
+This repo is my attempt to share my findings and spare you some time.
 This repo was inspired by https://github.com/leandromoreira/ffmpeg-libav-tutorial, some other really useful pointers can be found here: https://ffmpeg.org/doxygen/trunk/examples.html

 ## Required software and dependencies
 We will need 3 things: